Industrial infrastructure

 Ultramega.S1.Client

 Typed .NET client for the Gateway REST API.
-Covers authentication, module management, messaging, discovery, config, health, metrics, and feature flags.
+Covers authentication, module management, messaging, synchronous commands, discovery, config, health, metrics, and feature flags.
 Includes WebSocket event streaming and SignalR hub integration with auto-reconnect.

 • AddS1GatewayClient() for DI